qingkaikong/qingkaikong/GGB_notes/GGB_week4.md

 * "My first play" by Charles Lamb (GGB  Vol. 5, pp. 296-303)
 * "Of Adversity" and "Of Love" by Francis Bacon (GGB Vol. 10, pp. 350 - 352)
 * "Robinson Crusoe" by Daniel Defoe (GGB, Vol. 2, pp. 40 - 65)
-* "The English Bills of Rights" Great Documents (GBB Vol. 6, pp. 407-411)
+* "The English Bills of Rights" Great Documents (GGB Vol. 6, pp. 407-411)
 * "The Lantern-Bearers" by Robert Louis Stevenson (GGB Vol. 7, pp. 110-121)